Quick History Of Stand Up Paddle Boarding

 With a little over a decade of development, stand-up paddle boarding has become one of the most popular water sports in the world.

-It’s estimated that over 1 million people are paddling around the world, making SUP an incredibly accessible sport for all.
+It’s estimated that over 1 million people are paddling worldwide, making SUP an incredibly accessible sport for all.
 Here is a quick history of this fantastic sport.

 The Origins of Stand-Up Paddle Boarding